What is a group captive?

 Heterogeneous group captives.

-Milestone, founded in 1995, brought together a diverse group of companies that were seeking greater control of their insurance destiny.
-As one of Artex's more established captive programs, Milestone has produced an enviable track record for its owner-members.
+Milestone, founded in 1995, brought together a diverse group of companies that sought greater control of their insurance destiny.
+As one of Artex's most longstanding captive programs, Milestone has produced an enviable track record for its owner-members.
 Several of the original founding members continue to have a very active presence in the program.

 • Established: 1995